March 1923

 Walsh (2018), pgs 227-228

-The Freeman’s Journal reports that pro-Treaty soldier John Ryan shot himself dead when cleaning his revolver in Co.
+The Freeman’s Journal reports that Free State soldier John Ryan shot himself dead when cleaning his revolver in Co.
 Kerry.

 Doyle (2008), pg 276

-Tom Crofts, who had taken over from Deasy as O/C 1st Southern Division of anti-Treaty forces, says that “We are completely on the rocks”.
+Tom Crofts, who had taken over from Deasy as O/C 1st Southern Division of the anti-Treaty army, says that “We are completely on the rocks”.

 Hopkinson (1988), pg 239

-Key anti-Treaty IRA men in North Tipperary such as Paddy Ryan Lacken and Sean Gaynor are captured around this time and later in the month the anti-Treaty columns in the Silvermines area are broken up.
+Key anti-Treaty IRA men in North Tipperary such as Paddy Ryan Lacken and Sean Gaynor are captured around this time.
+Also, later in the month the anti-Treaty columns operating in the Silvermines area are broken up.

 Hopkinson (1988), pg 245